amadeoas/Log2Output/README.md

 	Sets the files or directory with the log lines.

 	type
-		The type of input, i.e. FILE or JSCH.
-FILE will read the log file from local system and JSCH from a remote.
+		The type of input, i.e. "FILE" or "JSCH".
+"FILE" reads the log file from the local file system and "JSCH" from a remote. others
-	filenames
-		If a directory just one without '.' where all files ended with .log will be used other wise will be considered a comma separated list of log filed.
+		If a just one value without '.' then it is interpreted as a directory.
+A type of "FILES" means the following arguments are a comma separated list of filenames, where all filenames must end with ".log", in the case of a directory only the contained files ending with ".log" will be used.
 <a name="out"></a>
  -<b>out</b> &lt;filename&gt;
 	Sets the output file name.